canonical/pebble/docs/reference/cli-commands.md

 ### How it works

 - If the command is still running at the end of the 1 second window, the start is considered successful.
-- If the command exits within the 1 second window, Pebble retries the command after a configurable backoff, using the restart logic described in [](service-auto-restart.md).
+- If the command exits within the 1 second window, Pebble retries the command after a configurable backoff, using the restart logic described in [Service lifecycle](service-lifecycle.md).
 If one of the started services exits within the 1 second window, `pebble start` prints an appropriate error message and exits with an error.

 ### Examples